Resident234/php.net/pages/www.php.net_language.types.integer.php.md

 IP as BIGINT read from db back to dotted form:

 Keep in mind, PHP integer operators are INTEGER -- not long.
-Also, since there is no integer divide in PHP, we save a couple of S-L-O-W floor (&lt;division&gt;)'s by doing bitshifts.
-We must use floor(/) for $ipArr[0] because though $ipVal is stored as a long value, $ipVal &gt;&gt; 24 will operate on a truncated, integer value of $ipVal! $ipVint is, however, a nice integer, so we can enjoy the bitshifts.
+Also, since there is no integer divide in PHP, we save a couple of S-L-O-W floor (<division>)'s by doing bitshifts.
+We must use floor(/) for $ipArr[0] because though $ipVal is stored as a long value, $ipVal >> 24 will operate on a truncated, integer value of $ipVal! $ipVint is, however, a nice integer, so we can enjoy the bitshifts.